zealtv/notebook/Composing in Virtual Spaces.md

 ❌ brainstem reaction (arousal + positive valence)

-The downstream effect is that **Predictability creates musicality.
-Surprise adds excitement.** If the piece is too predictable we get bored.
-If it is too difficult to predict, it doesn't sound musical.
+The downstream effect is that **Predictability creates musicality,    surprise adds excitement.** If the piece is too predictable we get bored.
+If it is too unpredictable, it doesn't sound musical.

 Interestingly - this view of musicality is built atop predicting events in time, it is not constrained to sound.
-Theoretically, other time-based artforms such as dance, poetry (*i.e. rap*), and video, could elicit musical experience.
+Theoretically, other time-based artforms such as dance, poetry (*i.e. rap*), and video, can (i argue do) elicit musical experience.
 As could other predictable  natural phenomena such as a leaf falling from a tree, or a rock skipping on a lake.

-So let's define **Music+**  as simply *patterns in time*.
+So let's define Music+  as simply **patterns in time**.
 This can encapsulate composing, arranging, improvising, and performing.
 We often see multiple artforms and modalities presented alongside sonic musical performance.
-From a music+ perspective,  all temporal (and contextual) elements of these artworks can be considered to musical elements able to be composed, arranged, performed, or improvised.
+From a music+ perspective,  all temporal (and contextual) elements of these artworks can be considered to be musical elements able to be composed, arranged, performed, or improvised.

 {{< youtube l1nR9ZJaA90 >}}
 {{< youtube QgPrnCmsGY8 >}}